Ashe County, North Carolina: Media

 The Ashe Post and Times is the newspaper of record for Ashe County, serving readers with the latest news and events throughout the county.
 It is a weekly, paid circulation newspaper that is published every Wednesday.
 The newspaper is owned by Adams Publishing Group, which also owns the Watauga Democrat.

+Education

+Public education is provided by Ashe County Schools.
+Included in the District are Ashe County High School and Ashe County Early College High School.